-We saw from the very start of the season, when Marvel moved “Infinity War” from May 4 to April 27, effectively expanding the summer by a week with a record opening weekend of $257.6 million.
-Of the $678 million it made domestically, “Avengers” earned $338 million in its first week, practically forcing box office bean counters to include the final days of April to properly gauge Marvel’s impact as the summer blockbuster kings on the season.
+We saw it from the very start of the season, when Marvel moved “Infinity War” from May 4 to April 27, effectively expanding the summer by a week with a record opening weekend of $257.6 million.
+Of the $678 million it made domestically, “Avengers” earned $338 million in its first week, practically forcing box office bean counters to include the final days of April to properly gauge Marvel’s impact as the summer blockbuster kings of the season.

 This isn’t the first time Marvel has bent the box office calendar to its will.

 “For a long time, the summer movie season was defined as Memorial Day weekend to Labor Day weekend,” said comScore analyst Paul Dergarabedian.
 “But in 2002, ‘Spider-Man’ had the first $100 million opening weekend, and ever since the summer has been kicked off almost always by a Marvel film on the first weekend of May.”

 He added: “Now they changed the starting date again with ‘Infinity War,’ and it just speaks to the gravitational impact Marvel has on the industry with how they hold such sway over moviegoers.”

 But while Marvel superheroes reigned over May with “Avengers” and “Deadpool 2,” a quieter but no less important breakout hit was unfolding at arthouse theaters nationwide.
 Participant Media/CNN Films’ documentary “RBG,” which released on the opening May weekend “Infinity War” left behind, became a strong blockbuster alternative and, with $13.9 million grossed, made 2018 the first year when three documentaries earned more than $10 million a piece.